Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 # Timber Owners and Early Use of Fire (10/4)

-- **1880**: Advocates for ‘light burning’ in California appear  -- some thought fire was needed to manage forests
+- **1880**: Advocates for ‘light burning' in California appear  -- some thought fire was needed to manage forests
     - Whereas cultural burnings are done for <a href='javascript:document.querySelector("body > main > div > article > ul:nth-child(68) > li:nth-child(7) > ul > li:nth-child(4) > ol").scrollIntoView()'>specific intentional reasons</a>, light burning is done for other reasons such as reducing fuel, increasing food for livestock, and other economic reasons
     - That is, cultural burning is a form of light burning
 - **1900:** Debate start regarding fire management near Lake Almanor in CA
-    - Private forest land owners practiced ‘light burning’ following early Indian and sheep herder traditions
+    - Private forest land owners practiced ‘light burning' following early Indian and sheep herder traditions
-    - Most foresters dismissed this proposal as mere ‘Paiute Forestry’ (derogatory term based on an Indian tribe)
+    - Most foresters dismissed this proposal as mere ‘Paiute Forestry' (derogatory term based on an Indian tribe)
 - **1902:**
     - H.J.
-Ostrander attacked ‘protectionist’ policy of fire control as worse than effective because it allowed fuel to accumulate
+Ostrander attacked ‘protectionist' policy of fire control as worse than effective because it allowed fuel to accumulate
     - US National Academy of Science committee on forest reserves urged fire control policy
 - **1908:**
     - Gene Tolly: Sierra National Forest Ranger from 1905-1912 and cowboy assigned to range management for USFS
     - Gifford Pinchot: 1st Chief of the USFS
     - Tolly took Gifford on a back country trip through the Sierra National Forest to try and convince him to allow Indian Burning to keep meadows and forests from getting overgrown but Gifford didn't buy it
 - **1910:**
     - Sunset magazine was an outlet used for forestry discussion at the time
         - G.L.
 Hoxie wrote in the magazine to advocated light burning claimed it should not be merely acceptable but made mandatory
         - Made economic, not ecological argument
     - Unfortunately at same time, Great Idaho Fire occurred
         - Burned 3 million acres and killed 85 people.
         - Happened due to drought period with ignitions from lightning, locomotives, and logging
         - Resulted in national debate:
             - Senator Weldon Heyburn (R-Idaho) led effort to disband the USFS so that private land owners could manage their own land
             - Others argued that the newly found US Forest Service (1905) should be expanded so that it could prevent future fires (happened, turns out govt tends to only grow bigger)
 - **1930s:** Two experiments were occurring in northeast CA around this time
     1. Full Control
         - McCloud River Lumber Company
         - Use trains, hand crews, etc
     2. Light Burning
         - Thomas Barlow (T.B.)
 Walker was raised from Minnesota and ran the Red River Lumber Co. near Lake Almanor
-        - Clinton Walker (T.B’s son) wrote a letter to the Red River Lumber Company in **1938** (years after he had left the Company) saying:
+        - Clinton Walker (T.B's son) wrote a letter to the Red River Lumber Company in **1938** (years after he had left the Company) saying:
             1. The general condition of the forests when the white man first came into CA was very excellent
             2. Then came the foresters from Yale University and put the tourniquet on the forests
             3. Would prefer to remove the tourniquet in our timber matters \[which] is the lack of fire
             4. I requested permission \[to burn] from the State Forester and the USFS DuBois.
 Both refused
             5. We proceeded to burn anyway, and Chief Forester Graves came out from Washington and DuBois and many others with cameras and notebooks to get damaging evidence
             6. They stayed several days and followed the burning, with comment by Graves that the work was excellent